Skip to main content

 Dentures, though they seem like the most affordable option initially, aren’t a long-term solution, and over time, they may cause more problems than they solve.
 Implant supported dentures are dentures attached to dental implants that provide greater stability and function.
 Full mouth dental implants are the ultimate in full arch rehabilitation, permanently replacing all your failing or missing teeth with a fixed bridge of teeth attached to four or more dental implants.

-While dentures seem like the “quick fix” for missing teeth, it’s important to know that healthier and more permanent solutions exist!
-Our cosmetic and implant dentist in Washington, D.C. is specifically trained in providing dental implants, and has years of experience placing and restoring this life-changing solution.
+While dentures seem like the “quick fix” for missing teeth, it’s important to know that healthier and more durable long-term solutions exist!
+Our cosmetic and implant dentist in Washington, D.C. is specifically trained in providing dental implants, and has years of experience placing and restoring this meaningful solution.

 We invite you to learn about the process of receiving dental implants, the long-lasting, functional and healthy alternative to removable dentures.